zwhbio2017/clipipe/README.md

 # CLIPipe

 CLIPipe is an integrated pipeline for analyzing CLIP sequencing data.
+It provides all the commands needed to process CLIP-seq data, and it could identify and quantify sites of protein-RNA interactions on RNA from CLIP-seq data.

 ![Pipeline of Tutorial](tutorial/CLIPipe_pipeline.png)

 The CLIPipe workflow consists of:

 -   Pre-processing function:
-  - Quality control, remove adapter, filter low quality reads, collpase duplicates, remove barcode of the raw CLIP-seq data.
+    -   Quality control, adapter removal, low-quality reads filtering, duplicates collapsing, and barcode removal of the raw CLIP-seq data.
 -   Alignment function:
-  - mapping sequencing data to reference genome using bowtie, bwa and novoalign
+    -   Mapping pre-processed data to reference genome using bowtie, bwa, and novoalign
 -   Peak calling function:
-  - Peak calling of the CLIP-seq data using Piranha, CTK, PureCLIP, iCLIPro, iCount, JAMM, PEAKachu, PeakRanger and clipcontext
+    -   Binding peak enrichment using Piranha, CTK, PureCLIP, iCLIPro, iCount, JAMM, PEAKachu, PeakRanger, and clipcontext
 -   Motif discovery function:
-  - Motif discovery of the CLIP-seq data using HOMER, PhyloGibbs, MEME, GraphProt, DREME and STREME
+    -   Motif discovery of the binding regions using HOMER, PhyloGibbs, MEME, GraphProt, DREME and STREME

 ## Table of Contents: